EricPug/ericpugsdungeontimetracker/README.md

 Designed for Old-School Essentials, it keeps track of turns, calculates elapsed time, current time, and creates a log of the action.

+## Why?
+Tracking turns manually sucks.
+Players ask 'how long have we been down here?' or 'what time is it?'.
+I don't want to bother counting turns and figuring it out.
+Plus I needed a log that kept track of what was going on... **while things were going on.**

 ## Features
 - **Turn Tracker**: 1 Sheet = 144 checkboxes = 24 hours of dungeon time.
 - Check off turns as they pass.